OctopusDeploy/blog/blog/2022-01/jenkins-credentials/index.md

 ---
 title: Managing credentials in Jenkins
-description: As part of our series about CI platforms, we take a look at the best way to manage credentials in Jenkins with the Credentials Binding plugin.
+description: As part of our series about Continuous Integration and build servers, we take a look at the best way to manage credentials in Jenkins with the Credentials Binding plugin.
 author: andrew.corrigan@octopus.com
 visibility: private
 published: 2022-01-27-1400